cliex159/portfolio/_book/index.md

 # About me {.unnumbered}

-I am an eager-to-learn college senior majoring in Applied Mathematics about delivering valuable data through analytical functions and data retrieval methods.
-At the workplace, considering myself a team-oriented critical thinker with intern experience and relevant undergraduate coursework, I am highly motivated to join a group of seasoned data analysts and cross-functional teammates where I anticipate growth and the chance to prove my abilities by reaching clients as fluent English speaker.
+I am an eager-to-learn college senior majoring in Applied Mathematics and fascinated about delivering valuable data through analytical functions and data retrieval methods.
+At workplace, considering myself a team-oriented critical thinker with intern experience and relevant undergraduate coursework, I am highly motivated to join a group of seasoned data analysts and cross-functional teammates where I anticipate growth and the chance to prove my abilities by reaching clients as a fluent English speaker.

 <center>
 <img height="250" width="250" alt="May be an image of 1 person and text" class="i09qtzwb n7fi1qx3 datstx6m pmk7jnqg j9ispegn kr520xx4 k4urcfbm bixrwtb6" referrerpolicy="origin-when-cross-origin" src="https://raw.githubusercontent.com/ThanhDatIU/image/main/avatar.png">